 In the early fall of 98 I started soliciting for another marathon running team in the base newspaper and we actually put 2 running teams together for 99.
 We finished 2nd and 4th in Feb.
 99

 I ran a lot of local races in our area as well as traveling to races around the south but a few most memorable races I ran was the Hog Pen Hill Climb in Helen Ga. in the dead of winter.
-They don’t have that race anymore, but it was the toughest race I’ve ever run.
+They still have that race, and it was one of the toughest races I’ve ever run.
 It was 18 degrees when the race started in downtown Helen, Ga. and ended 10 miles later at the top of Hog Pen Pass.
 It was the only race where I experienced frozen chest hair and two frozen streams of snot beneath my nose.
 This was me during the last hundred yards of the race.